Skip to content

 Full-Text Search Properties

-BM25 indexes all node properties, but these properties are treated as priority fields for ranking and are added first (matching Mimir's Neo4j node_search index):
+BM25 indexes all node properties, but these properties are treated as priority fields for ranking:

 Property Description